A Tale of Two Princes? Which is Which?

 Prince Joachim of Belgium took a different tactical route.
 While he completed voluntary army training in Arlon, his primary commission is as an officer in the Belgian Navy.
 He graduated from the Nautical School in Brugge in 2011, a milestone marked by public photos of him on the deck of the ship Godetia.

 His academic path also leans more toward global business than agriculture.
 After a stint at Malvern College in the UK, he earned a Bachelor’s in International Economics, Management, and Finance from Bocconi University in Milan before heading to Harvard.
-While the Danish Joachim is often seen in full army regalia at state events, the Belgian Joachim is more likely to be found in a boardroom, currently serving as a managing partner for an investment firm.
+While the Danish Joachim is often seen in full army regalia at state events, the Belgian Joachim is more likely to be found in a boardroom considering he is currently serving as a managing partner for an investment firm.

 While both Joachims generally maintain a dignified public image, they have each faced singular moments of intense international scrutiny.
 These controversies serve as the most effective "identity markers" for the modern observer.